IvanHCenalmor/deatf/docs/_build/html/_sources/api/index.rst.txt

 DEATF
 =====

-Description of the classes, functions and modules that are contained in DEATF.
+Description of the classes, functions and modules that are in DEATF.

 .. toctree::
         :maxdepth: 2